Fiancee pleads for people to look twice after Tauranga partner's serious crash

 Anyone with information on the necklace was urged to contact the Tauranga police.

-A police spokeswoman confirmed the crash happened at 5.10pm on Newton Rd between a motorbike and a van.
+A police spokeswoman confirmed the crash happened at 5.10pm on Newton St and involved a motorbike and a van.

 Fire, ambulance and police all attended the incident on Thursday evening.